lukaslehner/lukaslehner.github.io/02_research.markdown

 [dashboard](https://maxkasy.github.io/home/Marienthal/){: .button}{:target="_blank"}
 <details>
   <summary>Abstract</summary>
-We evaluate a guaranteed job program that was piloted, starting in October 2020, in the municipality of Gramatneusiedl in Austria.
-This program provided individually tailored, voluntary jobs to all long-term unemployed residents.
-Our evaluation is based on three estimation approaches.
-The first approach uses pairwise matched randomization of participants into waves for program adoption.
-The second approach uses a pre-registered synthetic control at the municipality level.
-The third approach compares program participants to observationally similar individuals in control municipalities.
-These different approaches allow us to separate out direct effects of program participation, anticipation effects of future participation, and municipality-level equilibrium effects.
+We evaluate a guaranteed job program launched in 2020 in Austria.
+Our evaluation is based on three approaches, pairwise matched randomization, a pre-registered synthetic control at the municipality level, and a comparison to individuals in control municipalities.
+This allows us to estimate direct effects, anticipation effects, and spillover effects.
 <p> </p>
-We find strong positive impacts of program participation on participants’ economic (employment, income, security) and non-economic wellbeing (social recognition, time structure, social interactions, collective purpose).
-We do not find effects on physical health, or risk- and time-preferences.
-At the municipality level, we find a large reduction of long-term unemployment, and a slightly attenuated reduction of total unemployment.
-Comparing participants to similar individuals in control towns, we obtain estimates that are very close to the estimates from the experimental comparison.
-There is evidence of positive anticipation effects in terms of subjective wellbeing, status and social inclusion for future program participants, relative to ineligible control-town individuals.
+We find positive impacts of program participation on economic and non-economic well-being, but not on physical health or preferences.
+At the municipality level, we find a large reduction of long-term unemployment, and no negative employment spillovers.
+There are positive anticipation effects on subjective well-being, status, and social inclusion for future participants.
 </details>
 <p> </p>